tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/03_Stu_Crowdsale_Exploration_and_Discussion.md

 ### 3. Students Do: Crowdsale Exploration and Discussion (10 min)

-Students will be provided a list of crowdsales from which they will explore and research the most popular crowdsales in history.
+Students will be provided a list of crowdsales from which they will explore and research some of the most popular crowdsales in history.

 **Instructions:**